 Whenever two speed motors are used for capacity control, a time delay of at least 15 seconds is required when switching form high to low speed.
 Sudden switch over might damage the drive system or the motor.

-BAC When operating with VFD drives above nominal frequency be aware of the potential risk for motor overload or mechanical damages.
-O 8 It is recommended to provide sinus filters on the VFD to prevent bearing damage on fan motors.
+When operating with VFD drives above nominal frequency be aware of the potential risk for motor overload or mechanical damages.

 REFER TO FAN MOTOR NAMEPLATE DATA WHEN PROGRAMMING A VFD